-Sugar Hill doesn’t contain a lot of scary moments but it has a nice atmosphere at times even if it’s marred by its low-budget.
-And there are a couple of rather creepy and effective zombie scenes in the movie.
-The film does have a hell of a lot of attitude, a great voodoo inspired score and a terrific premise and it’s creatively shot by director Paul Maslansky and cinematographer Robert C. Jessup.
+Sugar Hill doesn’t contain a lot of scary moments but it has a nice creepy atmosphere at times even if it’s occasionaly marred by its low-budget.
+And there are a couple of effective zombie scenes in the movie.
+What the film does have is a hell of a lot of attitude, a great voodoo inspired score and a terrific premise.
+It’s also creatively shot by director Paul Maslansky and cinematographer Robert C. Jessup.

 As entertaining as the movie is, the real reason to watch Sugar Hill is to see Marki Bey’s truly terrific turn as Sugar.
 Bey delivers a powerful performance in the film that’s impossible to forget.
-She also gets to wear some really stunning ’70s style fashions that would make Diana Ross envious.
+She also gets to wear some really stunning 70s fashions that would make Diana Ross envious.
 I had seen Marki Bey in a few other roles such as Lanie in Hal Ashby’s film The Landlord (1970) and as Officer Minnie Kaplan in numerous episodes of the television series Starsky & Hutch (1977-79), but it was wonderful to watch her carry a whole film by herself.
-Bey really holds the movie together and she makes Sugar a sympathetic character that you can’t help but root for and want to believe in, even if she is a little bloodthirsty.
+Bey really holds the movie together and she makes Sugar a sympathetic character that you want to believe in, even if she is a little bloodthirsty.